 For someone with a phobia, this can sound like a nightmare.
 But to someone who doesn’t have that fear, any of the above tasks don’t sound too awful.
 None of the scenarios are life-threatening (if a professional snake handler is nearby!)

 Previously, the stimuli (the snake, flight, etc.) was associated in the patient’s mind with fear and overwhelming emotions.
 Flooding therapy offers an alternative.
 Now, the patient is exposed to the stimuli and new associations can be made.
-Over a long stretch of time, the patient’s mind will start to replace the old associations with the new.
+Over a long stretch of time, the patient’s mind will start to replace the old associations with new ones.
 The next time the patient is confronted with their former fear, they no longer associate it with bad memories or scary emotions.

 How Long Does Flooding Therapy Take?

 Patients may be exposed during a 2-3 hour session.
 At some point, the patient will become exhausted.
 They don’t have the energy to be anxious anymore, and progress will begin.
-But the amount of sessions required for a patient to recover will vary.
+But the number of sessions required for a patient to recover will vary.

 How Therapists Use Flooding Therapy to Treat Mental Disorders